lcshlr/react-solidity-voting/README.md

 - Install Metamask on your browser and connect your hardhat accounts

+# Demo

+I deployed my contract to Ropsten and my react app with Netlify.

+Go to see my app : <https://gifted-franklin-66b547.netlify.app/>

 # Run the project

 ## Deploy contract on localhost